meilisearch/documentation/learn/advanced/faceted_search.md

 ### Disjunctive facets

-Disjunctive or multi-select facets use the `OR` logical operator.
+Disjunctive facets use the `OR` logical operator.
 They allow users to choose multiple options within a facet, so they don’t have to perform more than one search to find the products they’re looking for.

 Let's look at the `books` index from before with disjunctive facets.
 When the user selects `Fiction` and `Literature` as `genres`, Meilisearch returns all books that are either `Fiction`, `Literature`, or both: